Application Level Fault Recovery in Distributed Real Time Systems Based On an Autonomic Computing Concept

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Rahman, Jamshidur, "Application Level Fault Recovery in Distributed Real Time Systems Based On an Autonomic Computing Concept" (2010).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 290.
+290.